Safe Church: Security and Emergency Management

 - Violence and suspicious behavior: Learn the skills to discern the difference between bias-based judgment and truly suspicious behavior, and best practices for responding to suspicious behavior.

 - Trauma-informed care: Learn about the ways previous trauma functions in your faith community, and how you can use trauma-informed care to respond.

 Weekly content is delivered primarily by video with very little reading or written work assigned.
 Moodle will be used primarily for sharing documents and resources.

 PLUS: After the course, participants may choose to continue with prorated coaching specific to their congregation.

 Anyone who has leadership responsibility in a faith community: clergy, staff, volunteers, vestry or bishop’s committee members, ushers, property committee members: Anyone who has a key to the building will find this a helpful platform for thinking about how we steward the safety of our people and our space while we love our neighbors.
 Groups from a faith community are welcome to learn together.

 None.
 Previous Safe Church training will be helpful but is not required.

 What materials are required?

-A computer with an updated browser and internet access.
-The course may include Zoom meetings, which would also require video/audio capacity and/or telephone access.
+A computer with an updated browser, internet access, and video/audio capacity or telephone access.